-The Bricklayer Standard will detail the knowledge, skills and behaviours expected to be deemed competent in the role.
+The Plasterer Standard will details the knowledge, skills and behaviours expected to be deemed competent in the role.
 Only KSBs from within the standard can form part of the EPA (transparency).
-An optional training specification is available from the professional body for employers and training providers to use to support on-programme learning if they wish.
-The training specification will be reviewed annually to ensure it remains current and up-to-date and fit for purpose for the construction industry.
+An optional training specification is available to employers and training providers to support on-programme learning if they wish.
+The training specification will be reviewed annually to ensure it remains current and upto-date, and fit for purpose for the construction industry.